pipeyrunner/hide-seek/docs/hiding/the_hider_deck/powerups.md

 ### Discard 1, draw 2 and Discard 2, draw 3

-These powerups can be played at any time and allow you to dispose of some undesirabe cards in your hand in exchange for new random draws.
+These powerups can be played at any time and allow you to dispose of some undesirable cards in your hand in exchange for new random draws.
 For example, if you play 'Discard 1, draw 2' you will discard one undesirable card from your hand, and draw and keep two new ones.
 Because the 'Discard 1, draw 2' card wil also leave your hand when you play it, you will end up with the same number of cards you started with.
 If you do not have enough extra cards to discard, these powerups cannot be played.

 ### Draw 1, expand maximum hand size by 1